 - Crispy-edged chocolate chip cookies from Sally’s Cookie Addiction cookbook (page 26): More white sugar than brown sugar and milk help create spread and a crispier cookie, creamed butter and sugar create a soft and light center.
 I’d say these are the perfect blend of soft, chewy, and crispy.
 Definitely one of my favorites!

-And that brings us to today’s crispy chocolate chip cookies:
+And that brings us to these crispy chocolate chip cookies!
+Here are some wonderful details about today’s new cookie recipe:

-- More white sugar than brown sugar.
+- Sugars: We use more white sugar than brown sugar.
 Brown sugar is soft and we want less softness in the cookie.

-- A little liquid sweetener (honey) melts and crisps, also creates a crackly surface.
+- Honey: Liquid sweetener like honey melts and crisps.
+It also creates crackly tops.

-- Roll cookies smaller so the entire cookie can crisp up in the oven.
+- Roll cookies smaller: This way the entire cookie can crisp up in the oven.

-- Higher oven temperature for overall crisp: extra crisp tops and edges.
+- Higher oven temperature: We bake these cookies at a higher temperature for overall crisp– extra crisp tops and edges.

-Creaming butter and sugar together, like you do for most cake recipes, aerates the cookie dough.
+Fun fact: Creaming butter and sugar together, like you do for most cake recipes, aerates the cookie dough.
 This creates a fluffy base and a softer cookie.
-We’re not looking for that today, so let’s do it differently with melted butter.
+We’re not looking for that today, so we use melted butter.
 Whisk it with white and brown sugars, a little liquid sweetener (honey), 1 egg yolk, vanilla extract, and milk.
 Liquids like honey and milk help the cookies spread out and crisp up.
 Too much milk, however, can produce a soft cookie– so honey makes up for the difference.
 It also gives the cookies a crackly top and a little extra sweetness.
 Light corn syrup can serve as a substitute for the honey.

 To Chill or Not to Chill?

-I chilled the cookie dough for 2 hours, my usual amount of time, and the cookies had a lovely crisp edge with a chewy center.
+I’m leaving this up to you!
+When I first made these cookies, I chilled the cookie dough for 2 hours, my usual amount of time, and the cookies had a lovely crisp edge with a chewy center.
 They were delicious, but tasted like my soft chocolate chip cookies.
-I wanted something different– a thinner cookie with an overall crunch.
-So I chilled the cookie dough for 1 hour.
-The edges were super crispy and the centers were slightly chewy.
-They were REALLY tasty.
-Finally, I tested the cookie dough without chilling it.
-Cookies were thin and crisp.
-We loved them.
+I wanted something different– a thinner cookie with an overall crunch so I continued testing the recipe.
+Here’s what I discovered:

-So it all depends on what you want.
-(1) Thin and mega crisp– skip the chilling.
-(2) A little thicker, a little chew, and a lot of crisp– chill for 1 hour.
-(3) Thicker with less crisp– chill for 2+ hours.
 I appreciate that this cookie recipe works all 3 ways.
-The great news is if you want a thin and crisp cookie, you can completely skip the chilling!
+The great news is if you want a thin and crisp cookie, you can completely skip the chilling.
+(Here are all of my no chill cookie recipes.)

 Regardless if you chill the cookie dough or not, roll the balls on the smaller side.
 The oven, heated to a higher temperature, can bake the edges AND the centers more evenly when they’re small.
-About 1 Tablespoon of cookie dough per cookie.
+Use about 1 Tablespoon of cookie dough per cookie.

-For that pleasing CRUNCH when you bite into one, let the cookies cool completely.
+Baker’s tip: For that pleasing CRUNCH when you take that first bite, let the cookies cool completely.
 This is a true test to your self control!
 The longer the cookies cool, the crispier they’ll be.
-I suggest using a cooling rack; a cooling rack circulates air to the bottoms of cookies and, as a result, cools them quicker and more evenly.
+I suggest using a cooling rack– a cooling rack circulates air to the bottoms of cookies and, as a result, cools them quicker and more evenly.

 Crispy chocolate chip cookies with a satisfying crunch.
 With their crackly tops, crisp buttery edges, and overflow of chocolate chips– I have a feeling even soft chocolate chip cookie fans will get a kick out of these.